1. What is the Hardship Fund?

 20. How long will it take to assess my Hardship Fund application?

 Applications can take up to 15 working days (or 3 weeks) to process.
-If your application is missing evidence/information crucial to your case your application will be delayed.
+If your application is missing evidence/information crucial to your case, your application will be delayed.
 We will communicate with you via your University email address if we require further evidence or information in support of your application.
-You may also be asked to attend an appointment with a Student Money Adviser to clarify information given in your application.
+You may also be asked to attend an appointment with a Money and Support Adviser to clarify information given in your application.